A Semi-supervised Learning Approach for B-line Detection in Lung Ultrasound Images: Proposed Method

 \subsection{B-line detector}

-\textbf{Faster R-CNN}: Faster R-CNN \cite{ren2015faster} is a two-stage object detection network structure.
-The feature extracted by the ResNet trained with contrastive learning (see Section \ref{sec:2.1}.
-The feature is also shared with the region proposal network, where anchors for predicted objectives are proposed.
+\textbf{Faster R-CNN} \cite{ren2015faster} is a two-stage object detection network structure.
+The features extracted by the ResNet (see Section \ref{sec:2.1}) are also shared with the region proposal network, where anchors for predicted objectives are proposed.
 A number of anchors that have higher detection confidence score than the threshold will be selected by non-maximum suppression algorithm.

-\textbf{Loss functions}: For fine-tuning the Faster R-CNN, the total loss is a combination of classification loss and localization loss as described in Eq.\ref{L_total},
+\textbf{Loss functions}: For fine-tuning the Faster R-CNN, the total loss is a combination of classification loss and localization loss as described in Eq.~\ref{L_total},

 where $\lambda_{\text {RPN}}$ and $\lambda_{\text {FastRCNN}}$ are the weights for region proposal layers \cite{ren2015faster} and Fast-RCNN \cite{girshick2015fast}.
-Both are usually set to 1. $\mathcal{L}_{\text{RPN}}$ and $\mathcal{L}_{\text{FastRCNN}}$ are defined in Eq.\ref{L_rpn} to Eq.\ref{L_eiou}.
+Both are usually set to 1. $\mathcal{L}_{\text{RPN}}$ and $\mathcal{L}_{\text{FastRCNN}}$ are defined in Eq.~\ref{L_rpn} to Eq.~\ref{L_eiou}.

-where $\mathcal{L}_{cls}$ is a cross entropy loss in the region proposal layer.
-In this paper, the regions are classified into the background or the B-line. $p_i^*$ is a binary ground truth label specifying whether anchor $i$ is a B-line. $p_i$ is the predicted probability of anchor $i$ being a B-line.
+where $\mathcal{L}_{cls}$ is a cross-entropy loss in the region proposal layer.
+In this paper, the regions are classified into background or B-lines. $\mathcal{L}_{\text {detect}}$ refers to the loss in bounding box (BB) regression $p_i^*$ is a binary ground truth label specifying whether anchor $i$ is a B-line. $p_i$ is the predicted probability of anchor $i$ being a B-line.

 The original Faster-RCNN employs smooth-$l_1$ loss as $\mathcal{L}_{\text {detect}}$.
-However, our aim is to detect long B-lines, so we propose using an extension of Intersection over Union-based loss, called an efficient IoU-based loss $\mathcal{L}_{\text {EIOU}}$ \cite{zhang2022focal}, define as follows.
+However, our aim is to detect long B-lines, so we propose using an extension of Intersection over Union-based loss, called an efficient IoU-based loss $\mathcal{L}_{\text {EIOU}}$ \cite{zhang2022focal}, defined as follows.